 - Irrelevant.
 If the question may lead to admissible evidence, it is proper.
 If the question is too far afield, though, a relevance objection may be warranted.
 The line is hard to draw here.
 It boils down to a judgment call on whether the question is likely to lead to admissible evidence.

 - Assumes facts not in evidence.
 Since this is not a trial, it is okay to assume facts that are not in evidence.
 For example, it is permissible to ask “If you had known X, how would you have behaved differently?”
 However, be careful here, as this could be a proper objection depending on the question.
 Do not let your client speculate and object if the question calls for speculation.
-You may want to let your client answer if she knows how she would have behaved if she had known X.
+You may want to let your client answer if they know how they would have behaved if they had known X.

 Q: “Why not?”